-Mueller Report Release Will Likely Escalate Tensions Between Trump and Congress
+Mueller Report Release Will Likely Escalate Tensions Between Trump And Congress

 The news world is ravenously awaiting the release of special counsel Robert Mueller's report on Russian election interference.